Choose The Right Lapel & Collar For All Types of Tuxedos & Suits

 Body Type (who should wear it): All body types.
 And while not a black-and-white rule, slim notch lapels will tend to flatter and maintain the proportions of a slimmer frame.
 Joseph Gordon-Levitt, Aziz Ansari and Neil Patrick Harris types, rejoice.

-Type of Suit (what to wear it on): Ideal for single-breasted suits, blazers and sports coats.
+Type of Suit (what to wear it on): Ideal for single-breasted suits, blazers and sportcoatssports coats.
 Not recommended for double-breasted suits and tuxedos.

 What is a Peak Lapel?

-Peak Lapel (also called “pointed lapel”) – Peak lapels are traditionally the most formal of the lapels and were originally common in formal wear garments such as tailcoats and morning coats.
+Peak lapels are traditionally the most formal of the suit lapels and were originally common in formal wear garments such as tailcoats and morning coats.
 Peak lapels will tend to look a little more fashion-forward (especially if you decide to go the Lapo Elkann route).
 In actuality, peak lapels have been around for over 100 years.
-It is also the most expensive lapel to manufacture (requires the most amount of skill).
+It is also the most expensive suit lapel to manufacture (requires the most amount of skill).

-Slim Peak – A slimmer version of the peak lapel.
-(Black Lapel’s Slim Notch lapels are 2.75 inches, roughly 0.5 inches thinner than our normal lapel, which are approximately 3.25 inches wide.)
+A slimmer version of the peak lapel.
+(Black Lapel’s Slim Peak lapels are 2.75 inches, roughly 0.5 inches thinner than our normal lapel, which are approximately 3.25 inches wide.)
 Like the slim notch, works best with a slim suit and flatters a slimmer body type.

 Setting /Occasion (where to wear it): Weddings, formal dinners, black tie events or simply whenever you want to dress up a bit while turning some heads.
 And the office?
 Yes, peak lapels are good to go here.